-Mr. Hayden was soon disappointed to have to turn down the highest honor that the United States can bestow upon a poet, one he had hoped for: Consultant in Poetry to Library of Congress, a position now known as Poet Laureate of the United States.
+Mr. Hayden was also disappointed to have to turn down the highest honor that the United States can bestow upon a poet, one he had hoped for: Consultant in Poetry to Library of Congress, a position now known as Poet Laureate of the United States.
 Receiving the invitation in 1969, shortly after beginning his position at the university, the problem was one of timing-the chair of the English department discouraged him from accepting, as it would have required an immediate leave of absence from his duties as a professor.

-Nonetheless, Hayden continued to work, producing both poetry and prose, by typewriter in the upstairs study at his Gardner Avenue residence.
+Nonetheless, Hayden continued to work.
 He published Words in the Mourning Time in 1970, a collection of works focusing on the Long Hot Summer of 1967, the assassinations of Martin Luther King, Jr., Malcolm X, and Robert Kennedy, and the Vietnam War.
 The collection contrasted these sorrowful events with a hopeful vision of transcendence for the future of humankind that he derived from his Bahá'í principles.
 The Night-Blooming Cereus (1973) also expounded on these themes.
 At the time, he referred to the latter collection as "my favorite book up to now."
 During this time he also authored several textbook chapters focusing on modern American poetry.
 In 1975 he published Angle of Ascent, a selection of poems from throughout his career, with W.W.
 Norton.
-Contracting with this large publisher allowed him a form of popular success he had not previously known, as his work would now be available in major commercial bookstores.77
+Contracting with this large publisher allowed him a form of popular success he had not previously known, as his work would now be available in major commercial bookstores.51

 A few months later, Hayden was once again offered the Library of Congress position.
 This time, he accepted.
 He served from 1976 to 1977 and was reappointed for another year, into 1978.
-This position kept him to a busy schedule with media interviews, correspondence, speaking engagements, curating the library's poetry collections, and other responsibilities of the position.
+This position kept him to a busy schedule with interviews, correspondence, speaking engagements, curating the library's poetry collections, and other responsibilities of the position.

 It was "a burdensome honor, but an honor which he, in his customary fashion, handled with a serious regard for quality."
-78
+During this time he also took on the role of poet-in-residence at Howard University, where he mentored student poets.